Thinking about trying to taper off any of the benzodiazepines and worried about the withdrawals, your anxiety and your odds of success?

 There may be times of great stress when you really feel like you need to temporarily increase your dosage (a death in the family, for example).
 If you need to, it is fine to delay further reductions for as long as necessary, but you should never go back and increase your dosage once you have already done the hard work and once your brain has already adjusted to a lower dosage.

-It can be very useful as you taper to learn alternative ways to handle stress, such as yoga, meditation, relaxation exercises or deep breathing exercises.
+It can be very useful as you taper to learn alternative ways to handle stress, such as yoga, meditation, relaxation exercises (like the relaxation response) or deep breathing exercises.
 As you learn to handle stressful situations without resorting to benzodiazepines you will gain confidence in your ability to really beat this dependence.

 10. Don’t Take Other Substances Which Cause Similar Effects